antigenius0910/instant_tech_support/README.md

 My code will run on mac yosemite, it got re-written from macgeek's original code since a lot of functions doesn't work on yosemite.

 Instruction:
-1. Please load 5000 as apple script
+1. Please load 5000 as apple script and change "facetime number" and "email address"
 2. Need to compile big-red-button before using it

 Credit goes to: